Sashkow/placenta-preeclampsia/Readme.md

 	- [ ] samples attribute add or replace form
 	- [ ] test data for duplicate entities

+- [] [DOING] Deployment
+	- [X] Deploy to Heroku hosting service; suspended due to exeeded space limit for a free account
+	- [X] Deploy to the server at Institute of Molecular Biology and Genetics; accessible at http://194.44.31.241:24173/
+	- [ ] deploy to a server at European Grid Infrastructure

 - [X] [DONE]Data plots

 - [ ] [DOING] User interface